Crookwell, New South Wales: Radio stations

 Depending on location some Goulburn, Illawarra, and/or Canberra based radio stations can also be heard.
 Eagle FM and GNFM (formerly 2GN) are Goulburn based but licensed to serve towns in the Southern Tablelands including Crookwell.
 In order to reach Crookwell, both have transmitters which relay the Goulburn broadcast but on different frequencies to Goulburn.

 Television

 Crookwell has a low powered transmitter broadcasting ABC Television.

 Residents wishing to receive a wider range of channels and in digital can attempt to receive signals from either Canberra (Black Mountain), or Orange (Mount Canobolas), although Crookwell is located in the fringe area of both transmitters.

 Another option is to use the VAST free-to-view satellite service, which offers a similar range of channels.

 Newspaper

-The local newspaper, the Crookwell Gazette has been published since 1885.
+The local newspaper, the Crookwell Gazette was published in print from 1885 until 2020.
+It now exists in website form only, and shares resources with the Goulburn Post.

+Sport

+The most popular sport in Crookwell is rugby league.
+Crookwell has a team competing in the Canberra Rugby League's second division competition, the George Tooke Shield.
+The club competed on and off in the Group 8 and ACT first grade competitions from 1932 until 1993.

+The town also has a rugby union team, the Crookwell Dogs.
+The club was founded in 1975 and competes in the ACT and Southern NSW Rugby Union's second division competition.

 Notable people

 Notable people include Kellie White and Emily Smith (Hockeyroos Captain), who both played for the Hockeyroos in international competition.